 Having considered AEMO's proposal in detail, the Commission is of the view that there would be benefits to the market from AEMO calculating the volume of UFE that exists in the market, and for this UFE to be allocated to all retailers, not just local retailers.
-However, in contrast to AEMO's proposal, the Commission considers that implementing global settlement in such a way that UFE is calculated by AEMO for each TNI, but allocated to retailers based on their 'accounted-for' energy across each local area, will best contribute to the NEO.
-The Commission's analysis suggests that implementing global settlement in this way will provide for a net benefit and, therefore, be in the long term interest of consumers.
+However, in contrast to AEMO's proposal, the Commission considers that implementing global settlement in such a way that UFE is calculated by AEMO and allocated to retailers based on their 'accounted for' energy across each local area, will best contribute to the NEO.
+This allocation would be accompanied by regular reporting by AEMO of the potential causes or and ways to reduce UFE.